MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/import-update-export-solutions.md

 ## Importing apps that use an on-premises data gateway ID

-Power Apps apps that use an on-premises data gateway ID have the following requirements:
+When you import a Power Apps app that uses an on-premises data gateway ID, note the following requirements:

 - The connection to the gateway must be a shared connection.
 - The connections must be removed and then added back with the correct gateway ID after solution import into the target environment.